Comprehensive Evaluation of Prototype Neural Networks: Results

 \subsection{Contrastivity}

 All contrastivity results in Figure~\ref{fig:contrastivity} were normalized using either fixed metric boundaries or the maximum values observed across models.
-The metric axes, where lower values indicate better performance, are inverted to consistently increase the coverage area of the more powerful models.
+The metric axes, where lower values indicate better performance, are inverted to consistently increase the coverage area of the better performing models.

 The original and pruned versions of \textit{ProtoPNet} exhibit highly similar behaviours.
 Both show weak location contrast in the feature maps and low feature and prototype distance scores, indicating that the learned embedding space is not disentangled.
 Consequently, the extracted features contain similar information rather than distinct, high-level object-part representations.
 This lack of disentanglement also reduces class separability in the embedding space, suggesting that the backbone network primarily encodes generic shape and colour information rather than interpretable semantic parts.
 As a result, the embedding space is comparatively smaller and produces ambiguous prototype activations, as reflected by higher entropy values.